Scott-Andermann/review-scraper/README.md

   Rating - individual reviews and average rating over time

 Update to web-app
-- User login to access previously scraped products
+✔️ User login to access previously scraped products
- - Create S3 bucket for each user
+ ✔️ Create S3 directory for each user
+ - Add password recovery
 ✔️ Input field to select product to scrape
  ✔️ Add form validation
  ✔️ Prevent scraping on page with existing data